Find free Wi-Fi hotspots near you and learn where the most hotspots are in the world.

-Where can you find public free WiFi in Ireland?
+Where can you find a public free WiFi hotspot in the United States?

 Now you know which places in the world have the most and the best free Wi-Fi hotspots.
 But this doesn’t help you to find a free hotspot near you.
 There are a couple of strategies to use if you’re looking for a good free hotspot right now.